 After registration you have access to the following offers:

-Babelscores thus combines the advantages of an open-access online library and streaming service with the goal of promoting and disseminating new music.
+BabelScores thus combines the advantages of an online library and streaming service with the goal of promoting and disseminating new music.

 Available are 184 titles from the publishers/imprints Brill, Schöningh and Fink as well as 176 titles from the publishers/imprints Vandenhoeck & Ruprecht, V&R Unipress and Böhlau.